MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-newinfrastructure.md

 # required metadata

 title: Troubleshoot environments deployed through self-service deployment
-description: This topic explains how to diagnose issues in an environment that was deployed using the self-service deployment experience.
+description: This topic explains how to troubleshoot and diagnose issues in an environment that was deployed using the self-service deployment experience.
 author: manado
 manager: AnnBe
 ms.date: 12/18/2018